 The Dangers of Mold in Your Front Load Washer

 If you don’t clean your front load washer properly and frequently, mold can start to grow.
 Mold in your washer not only decreases your washer’s effectiveness, but it can also harm your health.

 If you leave your clothes in your washer with mold growing in it, the mold spores can attach to your clothes and cause health problems.
 Mold exposure can cause a variety of symptoms that can negatively impact your health.
 If you are exposed to mold, some of the symptoms you may experience include:

 - Respiratory problems that can lead to severe infections

 - Skin rashes

-These symptoms are usually mild, but if there is a large enough quantity of mold present in your washer and on your clothes, you can inhale the spores that can lead to more severe illnesses like aspergillosis.
-So, by keeping your front load washer free of mold, you are also protecting your health.
+These symptoms are usually mild, but if a large enough mold is present in your washer and on your clothes, you can inhale the spores and develop more severe illnesses like aspergillosis.
+To prevent allergies and other serious health effects, make sure you clean your front load washer frequently and correctly.

-Taking the time to clean your front load washer improves its efficiency and ensures your clothes come out smelling fresher than ever.
+Taking the time to learn how to clean your front load washer properly can improve its efficiency and ensure your clothes come out smelling fresher than ever.
 We hope that the cleaning methods we shared help you keep your clothes and your front load washer clean.

-And if your washer needs more than DIY cleaning, we’re here to help.
-Call Top Shelf Services or fill out our online contact form.
-We will get in touch and determine the best way to get your front load washing machine up and running again.
+If your washer needs more than DIY cleaning, we’re here to help.
+Contact Top Shelf Services to find out how we can assist you.
+We will get in touch and determine the best way to get your front load washing machine working like brand new.

 Click to contact Top Shelf Appliance Repair Services today